Wrongful Termination In Ontario: 29 Questions & Expert Answers

 12. "What kind of compensation might I be entitled to when wrongfully termination?"

 When you claim that you've been wrongfully terminated, the damages you seek are pay in lieu of reasonable notice of your termination.
-Essentially, reasonable notice is determined based on a number of factors, including length of service, position, age, availability of comparable employment, and more.
+Reasonable notice is determined based on a number of factors, including length of service, position, age, availability of comparable employment, and more.
 In addition to pay in lieu of notice, you should also be eligible for any benefits, bonuses, pension, etc. that you would have been entitled to during the notice period.

 13. "Can I ask for a written reason for my termination?"

-This is one of the most common questions we hear, and it usually comes from a place of wanting closure, especially when you’ve given years to a company.
+This is one of the most common questions I hear, and it usually comes from a place of wanting closure, especially when you’ve given years to a company.
 You can absolutely ask, and sometimes employers will provide a reason.
 But they’re not legally required to give one unless your contract says otherwise.
 Here’s what I tell clients: the reason matters less than the terms.
 Whether they call it “restructuring” or give no reason at all, what determines your entitlements is the same: your age, tenure, role, and the job market.
 Don’t let the absence of a reason stop you from getting what you’re entitled to.

 14. "Should I sign a severance package or release agreement immediately after termination?"